johron/johron/README.md

 # 💫 About Me:
-I'm a 15 year old programming enthusiast from the Scandinavian country Norway.
+I'm a 15 year old programming enthusiast from the country Norway.
+I specialize in TypeScript, Python & Lua.

 # 💻 Tech Stack: